m-cat/safe_client_libs-wiki/Client-trait-and-implementations.md

 Another problem with the old struct was that it required a type parameter for the context type.
 Only Clients in SAFE App had an associated context, which meant that Clients in SAFE Core and SAFE Auth always needed an unused type parameter: [example](https://github.com/maidsafe/safe_client_libs/blob/1a26890ca211bc0380b095e6468f8a0107b24e06/safe_core/src/utils/test_utils/mod.rs#L97).
 Clearly, this "one-size-fits-all" approach to the Client abstraction was not optimal.

-## The current structure
+## The current architecture

 What used to be a single struct has been split out into:

-- the `Client` trait, containing functionality common across SAFE Core, SAFE Auth, and SAFE App
+- The `Client` trait, containing functionality common across SAFE Core, SAFE Auth, and SAFE App.
-- the `ClientInner` struct, containing inner fields expected by the trait
+- The `ClientInner` struct, containing inner fields expected by the trait.
-- a `CoreClient` implementing struct, a Client type used by SAFE Core in tests
+- A `CoreClient` implementing struct, a Client type used by SAFE Core in tests.
-- an `AuthClient` implementor, the Client type used by SAFE Auth and providing functions like `register()` and `login()`
+- An `AuthClient` implementer, the Client type used by SAFE Auth which provides functions like `register()` and `login()`.
-- an `AppClient` implementor, the Client type used by SAFE App and providing functions like `unregistered()`
+- An `AppClient` implementer, the Client type used by SAFE App which provides functions like `unregistered()`.

 ## The Client trait

 Defined in [safe_core::client::mod.rs](https://github.com/maidsafe/safe_client_libs/blob/master/safe_core/src/client/mod.rs).

-The `Client` trait provides an interface of functionality that its implementors are expected to define.
-For example, its implementors may need to be able to return the address of the Client Manager, so they must define `cm_addr()`, and so on.
-Much of the heavy lifting is already defined by the `Client` trait, however, and implementors immediately have access to functions like `get_idata()`, `put_idata()`, and so on, without having to implement them.
+The `Client` trait provides an interface of functionality that its implementers are expected to define.
+For example, its implementers may contain the address of the Client Manager, so they must define `cm_addr()`, and so on.
+Much of the heavy lifting is done by the `Client` trait, however, and implementers immediately have access to functions like `get_idata()`, `put_idata()`, and so on, without having to implement them.

-Note that this trait extends the `Clone` trait, so all implementors must implement `clone` as well.
-It also has the `'static` lifetime, so it must be `Sync`.
+Note that this trait extends the `Clone` trait, so all implementers must implement `clone` as well.
+It also has the `'static` lifetime, so implementers must be `Sync`.
 This lets us use Clients safely across threads.

-Functions in SAFE Core expect a generic `Client` as an input, so that they can be called using any implementing type.
-[Example](https://github.com/maidsafe/safe_client_libs/blob/2e0ac2b49e94d7c3f837be4afcb11498ef10ba0c/safe_core/src/nfs/dir.rs#L19).
+Functions in SAFE Core expect a generic `Client` as an input so that they can be called using any implementing type: [example](https://github.com/maidsafe/safe_client_libs/blob/2e0ac2b49e94d7c3f837be4afcb11498ef10ba0c/safe_core/src/nfs/dir.rs#L19).

 ### ClientInner